ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Conclusion

 Nowadays a mainstream web server needs to handle millions of simultaneous connections.
-When trying to achieve similar performance in Java virtual machines, it is the threads that are the bottleneck.
+When trying to achieve similar performance in JVMs, it is the threads that are the bottleneck.
 When a mainstream Java web server stops being unable to handle several thousand concurrent connections, it still has plenty of other available resources: sockets, memory, and CPU time.

 Using asynchronous solutions such as asynchronous Servlet APIs or reactive web runtimes such as Netty or Undertow does not solve the problem completely.
 Such reactive applications work well only when all pipelines from the web server to the storage are reactive and non-blocking.
 However, there are still a lot of synchronous HTTP clients, databases, message brokers, etc. around because such reactive applications are harder to develop, debug, and understand.